Gregory of Rimini

-Blessed Gregory of Rimini, O.E.S.A.
-(Latin Beatus Gregorius de Arimino or Ariminiensis) (c.
-1300 – November 1358), was one of the great scholastic philosophers and theologians of the Middle Ages.
+Gregory of Rimini, O.E.S.A.
+(Latin: Gregorius de Arimino or Ariminiensis; c.
+1300 – November 1358) was an Italian Augustinian friar and one of the great scholastic philosophers and theologians of the Middle Ages.
 He was the first scholastic writer to unite the Oxonian and Parisian traditions in 14th-century philosophy, and his work had a lasting influence in the Late Middle Ages and Reformation.
 His scholastic nicknames were Doctor Acutus, Doctor Authenticus, and Doctor Subtilissimus.

 Life

 Blessed Gregory was born in Rimini around 1300.
 He joined the Order of the Hermits of Saint Augustine before studying theology in the 1320s at the University of Paris, where he encountered the ideas of the late Franciscan Peter Auriol.
 In the 1330s he taught at Augustinian schools in Bologna, Padua and Perugia, where he became familiar with the recent work of Oxford thinkers such as Adam Wodeham, William Ockham, and Walter Chatton.
 He returned to Paris in 1342 to prepare his lectures on Peter Lombard's Sentences, which he delivered in 1342–1344.
 Because of his familiarity with English philosophy during this time, he effectively transmitted contemporary Oxford ideas—with an Augustinian tinge—to Paris.
 He became a Master of Theology in 1345 and subsequently taught at schools in Padua and Rimini.

 In 1357, he was elected Prior General of the Order of the Hermits of Saint Augustine, and was known for his punishments for those who went against the Rule, and the spirit of religious life, by acquiring comforts for themselves.
-For example, he is recorded as having punished a certain number of religious for having used fine sheets and mattresses:
+For example, he is recorded as having punished a certain number of religious for having used fine sheets and mattresses, and for neglecting to observe St. Martin’s Lent:

 B. Gregorius Ariminensis dum esset Ordinis Prior Generalis (electus an.
 1357) inflixit poenam humi sedendi in publico refectorio per quindecim dies Prioribus vigintiquatuor quia non observarant sic dictam quadragesimam S. Martini in Ordinis constitutionibus part.
 2, cap.
 X, n.
 2, praescriptam; itemque privavit voce activa, et passiva, atque vestiario per unum annum aliquot Religiosos, qui sindones, et culcitram adhibuerant.

 A year later, in 1358, he died in Vienna.

-Philosophy
+His sepulchral inscription reads: Quisque ades, qui morte cares, sta perlege, plora.
+Sum quod eris, quod es ipse fui, pro me precor ora (“Whoever is present, you who lack death: stand, read, and cry.
+I am what you will be; what you are, I myself was; pray, I pray, for me.”)
+(Monasticon Augustinianum, 158).
+He seems to have been beatified by public acclamation, not having been formally declared beatus.

+Teachings

-In his lifetime, Gregory composed a number of philosophical works including analytical tables to accompany his own lectures, tables on Saint Augustine's works, and a few governmental letters.
-Yet, his most important works are the lectures on Books I and II of Peter Lombard's Sentences.
-(This should have been on the four books, but books III and IV seem to have been lost, or were never written).
+In his lifetime, Gregory composed a number of philosophical and theological works.
+His most important are his commentaries in books I and II of Peter Lombard’s Sentences.

-Many later scholastics copied long passages from his works.
-Those who borrowed from him or were influenced by him include the Cistercian James of Eltville, Pierre d'Ailly, and Henry of Langenstein.
+Blessed Gregory was highly regarded among the Scholastics, especially those in the Augustinian Order.
+In all his writings, he strove to promote the doctrines of Saint Augustine, arguing against neo-pelagianism, which was gaining ground in his age.